 Huntsville is a very small town located in the state of Tennessee.
 With a population of 1,233 people and two constituent neighborhoods, Huntsville is the 288th largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Huntsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Huntsville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Huntsville who work in office and administrative support (19.53%), maintenance occupations (10.35%), and law enforcement and fire fighting (6.59%).
+Huntsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Huntsville is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Huntsville who work in office and administrative support (20.18%), maintenance occupations (10.78%), and sales jobs (7.80%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Huntsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Huntsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Huntsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Huntsville doesn't have a public transportation system that people use for their commute.

-The per capita income in Huntsville in 2010 was $13,969, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $55,876 for a family of four.
-Huntsville also has one of the higher rates of people living in poverty in the nation, with 30.42% of its population below the federal poverty line.
+The per capita income in Huntsville in 2010 was $14,007, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $56,028 for a family of four.

 The most common language spoken in Huntsville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and West Germanic languages.